FireFlies-Robotics/FireFlies-FtcRobotController/Guide for Programming.md

 Working with git and GitHub ensures that we all are on the same page, back up our work and organize our code.

-Please follow these guidelines to use git and GitHub:
+Please follow these steps whenever starting a coding session:
-* Check for updates at the beginning of every session and merge from the root if there is anything new
+1. Check for updates at the beginning of every session and merge from the root if there is anything new
-* Make a commit after finishing a feature
+2. Make a commit after finishing a feature
-* Push updates at the end of every session
+3. Push updates at the end of every session

+Follow this rules additionally:
+* *Never work directly in master* or a category branch
+* Make your own branches, *never work in somebody else's branch*

 ### Merging Branches
 Merging branches is a critical action. **Please follow this steps before merging**: